What Is BNPL and How Does It Work?

 • PayPal Pay Later

-These apps partner with retailers, both online and in stores.
+These apps work with retail partners, both online and in stores.
 You may also see them offered directly at the checkout screen on retail websites.

 Some apps offer physical or virtual cards that can be used like a debit or credit card, spreading purchases over time automatically.